 The stigma surrounding addiction prevents people from asking for help and choosing life saving actions.
-Many of our children died alone, driven into the shadows by a judgmental society.
+Many of our children died alone, driven into the shadows by a judgemental society.
 Research shows that substance use disorder is not a moral failing.
 It is a health issue that requires treatment and continued support.
-Individuals using substances have the right to proper medical care and deserve the same level of support and care offered to those with other health conditions.
+Individuals using substances have a right to access appropriate medical services and deserve the same level of support and care offered to those with other health conditions.
 Treatment approaches are needed that are evidence informed and that respect human rights.

 3. Saving lives through harm reduction

 Harm reduction is a key component of a comprehensive response to drugs.
 This will prevent or reduce harm and deaths related to substance use.
 Harm reduction must include: